syh7/DnDwiki/src/main/resources/raw/darninia/session 5 - black market and the sewers.md

 + leave for tavern

 - buy dress + tuxedo for Dalynn + Wacomar
-- go to Mohuls place:
+- go to Mohul's place:
 - tabaxi female here, Mohul is away but on his way
 - female brings tea
 - Mohul returns